MU-Electronics/compute_module/Qt_windows.md

 - Then click connect

 Then click then "Syncronise"; This will take awhile!

+**Note:**  The above program can be very slow and sometimes crash half way through your hour download.
+You can use other programs such as WinSCP (remembering to use scp over ftp etc).
+WinSCP can download multiple files at once making it quite quick at downloading the required files.
+WinSCP also has a synchronise feature that can compare timestamps on your pi files with your locally sync files, this means when u update you pi you dont have to re-sync everything, P.S massive time saver!

+ Synchronise the below folders:

+> * /lib to C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\lib
+> * /usr/include -> C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\lib\include
+> * /usr/lib -> C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\lib\lib
+> * /usr/local/include -> C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\usr\local\include
+> * /usr/local/lib -> C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\usr\local\lib
+> * /opt to C:\SysGCC\Raspberry\arm-linux-gnueabihf\sysroot\opt

 __Remember to re-synchronize sysroot after installing new libraries onto the pi or after changing the used image.__